LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 Some of the conventions or rules, for example, may be considered abuses of the specification.

-###### Layer Library Interface Version 0
+###### Layer Library Interface Version 0 (Android)

-A layer library supporting interface version 0 must define and export these functions, unrelated to any Vulkan command despite the names, signatures, and other similarities:
+An Android layer library supporting interface version 0 must define and export these functions, unrelated to any Vulkan command despite the names, signatures, and other similarities: